Selection and Influence in Cultural Dynamics: Introduction

 \xhdr{A Generalization: Limiting both Interaction and Influence.} We now discuss a natural generalization of the model that is significantly more challenging to analyze.
 In the global model, the members of type $u$ can interact with members of \emph{all} other types, even though they are influenced only by the types in $\influence_u$.
-However, there are settings in which it is more natural to assume that the members of a type only ever {\em interact} with members of a subset of the other types.
-For example, this may be a reasonable assumption when types represent different languages.
+However, there are settings in which it is more natural to assume that the members of a type only ever {\em interact} with members of a subset of the other types; for example, this may be a reasonable assumption when types represent different languages.
+This is somewhat similar to the approach Centola et al.~\cite{centola2007homophily} in studying a variant of the Axelrod model.
+Under this variant, there is a social network among the agents; whenever two agents become so different that they cannot influence one another any more, the tie between them is broken, and new ties are formed.
+Centola et al.~\cite{centola2007homophily} use simulations to show that multi-cultural equilibria form readily and stably under this model.

-To capture this idea, we now assume that there are two potentially distinct graphs on the set of types $V$: the influence graph $\infgraph$ (as before), as well as an undirected {\em interaction graph} $\intgraph$, where $\infgraph$ is a subgraph of $\intgraph$.
+To capture the idea that some types may simply be too different to interact, we now assume that there are two potentially distinct graphs on the set of types $V$: the influence graph $\infgraph$ (as before), as well as an undirected {\em interaction graph} $\intgraph$, where $\infgraph$ is a subgraph of $\intgraph$.
 Rather than interacting with a person chosen from the full population, a member of type $u$ selects an interaction partner from the set $\interact_u$ of $u$'s neighbors in $\intgraph$.
 It is straightforward to write the new update rule for this more general dynamical system, by summing over types in $\interact_u$ instead of $V \setminus \{u\}$.
-Specifically, we can now define $\normalize_u(t) = {\w x_u(t)+\sum_{v \in \interact_u}x_v(t)}$, and get the following generalized update rule:
+Specifically, we can now define

+With this new definition of $\normalize_u(t)$, the definitions of flows and updated masses at nodes from Equations~\eqref{eq:model-flows}, \eqref{eq:def-by-flows} stay exactly the same.
+Hence, the $\wn_{u}(t)$ terms emerge as crucial quantities that determine the direction of the \netflow; for that reason, we will call $\wn_u(t)$ the \emph{interaction mass} of node $u$ at time $t$.

 The global model is simply the special case in which the interaction graph $\intgraph$ is the complete graph.
 The name \emph{global model} emphasizes that each type interacts ``globally,'' with all other types.\footnote{ There are clearly many other potential generalizations which could incorporate notions of non-uniform interaction, including different interaction strengths between different pairs of types.
 Such extensions would lead to interesting questions as well.
 In the present work, we focus on the generalization with two unweighted graphs $\intgraph$ and $\infgraph$ because it captures in a direct way some of the additional complexity that is introduced by simultaneously modeling limited interaction and influence.}